simonpo/generator-botscaffold/TLDRGuide.md

 ## Create a Bot at botframework.com ##
 - Go to [https://dev.botframework.com](https://dev.botframework.com) and sign in
 - Create a new Bot under **My Bots**
+- Fill in the form to create your Bot
 - Copy/paste your **App Password** and **App ID** into the text file, and save it.

 ## Configure App Insights on the Azure portal ##